 You’ll find plenty of your favourite beers in the Dominican Republic, but to really fit in with the locals, order a Presidente.
 Islanders are obsessed with getting the country’s top tipple as Arctic-cold as possible, which makes it the perfect Caribbean cooler.

 Places To Stay In Puerto Plata View all places to stay »

 Bahia Maimon cut its own wedge out of the Dominican Republic’s west coast – in between the forests and mountains.
 A duo of swanky hotels has taken up residence here.
 And it doesn’t take two guesses to realise why once you’ve clocked eyes on its bang-up beach.
 Plus, it’s easy to grab a cab to nearby Puerto Plata.

 Costa Dorada (Puerto Plata)

 Resort-wise, Costa Dorada is an upmarket customer.
 It’s bagged an exclusive stretch of the Dominican Republic’s Amber Coast that’s all coconut trees and white sand.
 On the one side, you’ve got swanky Playa Dorada, with its casinos, clubs and restaurants.
-On the other, you get sizzling jerk chicken and bustling markets in Puerto Plata.
+On the other, you get the sizzling jerk chicken and bustling markets of Puerto Plata.
 And in the background, dramatic Mount Isabel chips in to finish off the desert-island scenery.